Last Updated on September 29, 2021 by Jim Ferri

 Segovia’s Plaza Mayor was the kind of place where we could have easily whiled away the afternoon watching the passing parade.
 But after a while we had to move on to meet some friends at the Mesón De Cándido, a famous restaurant on the Plaza Azoguejo.

-The Azoguejo is where you can best see El Acueducto, the nearly 3,000-foot long Roman Aqueduct built in the 1st century AD.
-Along with the Pont du Gard in Southern France, it is one of the last remaining marvels of Roman engineering in the world.
-Amazingly, not a drop of mortar was used to hold together its 20,000 rough-hewn granite blocks.
+Along with the Pont du Gard in Southern France, it’s one of the last remaining marvels of Roman engineering in the world.
+Amazingly, no mortar was used to hold together its 24,000 rough-hewn granite blocks.

 Our waiter had told us that the suckling pig is cut with a plate.
 Still, though, I was surprised later when the pig was brought out and “plated” by Cándido’s owner, who then smashed the plate on the stone floor to the applause of everyone in the room.